mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 When a user has multiple devices, the base MLS protocol only describes how to operate each device as a distinct client in the MLS groups that the user is a member of.
-As a result, the other members of the group will be able to identify which of a user's devices sent each message and, therefore, which device the user was using at the time.
+As a result, the other members of the group will be able to identify which of a user's devices sent each message, and therefore which device the user was using at the time.
 Group members would also be able to detect when the user adds or removes authorized devices from their account.
 For some applications, this may be an unacceptable breach of the user's privacy.

 This risk only arises when the leaf nodes for the clients in question provide data that can be used to correlate the clients.
-One way to mitigate this risk is by only doing client-level authentication within MLS.
+So one way to mitigate this risk is by only doing client-level authentication within MLS.
 If user-level authentication is still desirable, the application would have to provide it through some other mechanism.